 Working with Personal Data

 Below you will find specific information that is relevant for researchers that are working with personal data at the Faculty of Social and Behavioural Sciences.
-This information is supplement to the central information sources on Intranet that cover working with personal data.
+This information is supplement to the central information sources on Intranet that cover working with personal data, and the Data Privacy Handbook that is an additional resource on GDPR compliance in research.

 The General Data Protection Regulation (GDPR) states that it is necessary to have a clear legal basis for processing personal data that can be traced back to individuals.
 This plays a crucial role especially in the field of social scientific research.
 Consent from participants is often seen as a requirement for such processing.
 However, consent has its limitations—it is specific to a particular purpose, and can be withdrawn by the participant at any time, which can jeopardize the progress and validity of the research.

-Therefore, ‘public interest‘ is the primary legal basis for processing personal data within research activities at our faculty.
+Therefore, researchers may use public interest as the primary legal basis for processing personal data within research activities at our faculty that are aimed to increase society’s knowledge.
 This applies to all research conducted by researchers and PhD students.
 This is based on the fact that scientific research is a task of the university assigned by law.
-Therefore, the processing of personal data is permitted when it is done in the general interest of promoting knowledge and insight.
 Students will still need to rely on consent for processing personal data.
+Sometimes we conduct research that may not primarily benefit society, for instance on behalf of external clients or to improve our own educational processes.
+We may then use the legal basis of legitimate interest, but only after weighing the interests of the research project against participants’ rights.

-Consent from participants remains an essential element in research, mainly to involve them in the research in an ethically responsible manner, in accordance with the Declaration of Helsinki.
-For research involving special categories of personal data, such as data concerning ethnicity or sexual orientation, the need for explicit consent remains unchanged.
+Consent from participants does remain an essential element in research, mainly to involve them in the research in an ethically responsible manner, in accordance with the Declaration of Helsinki.
+For research involving special categories of personal data, such as data concerning ethnicity or sexual orientation, the need for explicit consent remains unchanged (see the section on acquiring consent).

 Participants have the right to withdraw their consent.
 It then matters whether they have given consent solely for participating in your project, or whether it also is the basis for processing their personal data.